Setup and Implementation of Electronic Consent

 Be sure to save the configuration at the bottom of the page when finished.

-Dual-Signature consent refers to two separate parties being required to sign before the participant is considered fully consented.
-Normally this is both the Participant/Guardian and an Investigator.
+Multi-Signature consent refers to two (or more) separate parties being required to sign before the participant is considered fully consented.
+This is often both the Participant and Site, but can include any number of roles.

-To accomplish this, additional fields can be added to the consent form and blinded to the participant user role.
-For example, an additional handwritten signature, a name, and a date.
+To accomplish this, additional signature fields can be added to the consent form and assigned to the roles responsible for signing as shown below.

-When the Participant fills out and saves the consent form, it will remain in incomplete status until the other party opens the form to fill out their own portion.
+When the Participant fills out and saves the consent form with no errors and a signature, they will remain un-consented until the other required signatures are present.
 Once that is done, the system will consider the Participant as consented.

-Hybrid e-Consent/Paper Consent Studies, or Ones Where e-Consent is Being Enabled Mid-Study
+Hybrid e-Consent/Paper Consent Studies, or Where e-Consent is Being Enabled Mid-Study

 First, add a checkbox to the registration form and set the Paper Consent property.
 This is what the site will check on the registration form to prevent the system from enforcing electronic consent for specific patients.